How People communicate With Search Engines

 - Yandex Ru sends 0.55% of traffic.

-- Search engine is very popular and its popularity keeps on increasing at a rate of about 20% each year, reaching almost all Americans online, and billions of people across the universe.
+- Basically everyone uses search engines.
+Search engines are incredibly popular and their popularity only continues to increase, at a rate of about 20% each year, reaching almost all Americans online, and billions of people across the world.

 - Search engines influence a huge amount of online and offline economic operations.